chathothsandeep/EKS-RDS-using-terraform/README.md

 Overview

 This document describes a fully automated infrastructure setup on AWS using Terraform, GitLab CI/CD, and Kubernetes, designed to host a Strapi-based application.
+After provisioning the infrastructure, you can authenticate to AWS using the AWS CLI and retrieve the EKS cluster's kubeconfig by running aws eks update-kubeconfig --region ap-south-1 --name <cluster_name>, which enables kubectl access to the EKS cluster.

  The infrastructure includes:

         Amazon EKS for container orchestration